bigcommerce/dev-docs/markdown/stencil-docs/handlebars-syntax-and-helpers/handlebars-helpers-reference/array-helpers/standard-array-helpers.md

 ## {{some}}

-Block helper that returns the block *if* the callback returns true for some value in the given array.
+Block helper that returns the block *if* the callback<sup>1</sup> returns true for some value in the given array.

 #### Parameters